 When will I meet my mentor?

 Mentor matches will be sent out during the first week of school.
-There will be a "Meet Your Mentor" event in September.
+There will be a "Meet Your Mentor" event at the start of the semester.
+Details will be emailed to all students signed up.

 What happens if I don't like my mentor?